SystemsApproach/ops/control.rst

 Workflow Engine
 ~~~~~~~~~~~~~~~

-The workflow engine, to the left of the onos-config in :numref:`Figure
+The workflow engine, to the left of the x-config in :numref:`Figure
 %s <fig-roc>`, is where multi-step workflows are implemented.
 For
 example, defining a new Slice or associating subscribers with an
 existing slice is a multi-step process, using several models and